Volt is a way of giving you more control over your payments to Flick, which can make your budgeting easier. Think of it as a payment smoother.

 How do I open a Volt?

-Go to the Account tab in your Flick mobile app and click 'Get a Flick Volt'.
-After you set a Regular Payment and a Volt Trigger, your Volt will be activated for the next week starting on a Monday.
+Go to the Volt tab in your dashboard, or the account tab in your Flick mobile app and click 'Get a Flick Volt'.
+After you set a minimum payment and a "When to use Volt" amount, your Volt will be activated for the next week starting on a Monday.

 Not keen on using the app?
 Give us a call on 0800 435 425 and we'll set your Volt up for you over the phone.